 Jump to navigation

 One of the primary roles of Serve Colorado is to select and administer AmeriCorps State programs in Colorado.
-We review a variety of applications designed to meet prioritized needs—as defined in the State Service Plan—of Coloradans each year.
+We review a variety of applications designed to meet prioritized needs—as defined in the State Service Plan and updated as necessary to capture the Governor's priorities—of Coloradans each year.
 As such, all applications must be evaluated and rated to determine which will receive funding.

 Serve Colorado is looking for volunteers to serve as external peer reviewers.
 Before submitting an application, please read the FAQs below to fully understand the role.
 Applications are reviewed on a rolling basis.

 In addition to review by Serve Colorado staff and commissioners, the evaluation and ranking process for our grants is also conducted by those outside of our office ("peers") with expertise related to the Request for Application focus area(s).
 Peer reviewers will analyze submitted applications for quality and rate them based on published criteria.
 Serve Colorado adds the peer reviewers' comments and ratings to staff and commissioner ratings to determine which applications to support.